janastu/iihs_couch_services/README.md

 # iihs_couch_services
 Docker Services for IIHS Curation Dashboard

+## Installation of Docker

+  Installation of Docker ToolBox in Windows from the [Docker Official](https://docs.docker.com/toolbox/toolbox_install_windows/

+  Installtation of Docker CE in Linux from the [DOcker Officail](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

+After Succesful Installation, Open the Dockertool Box in Windows / Command Prompt in Linux to Build & Run the IIHS_COUCH_SERVICE

-Individual Services should be cloned from the git repositery.
+##Individual Services should be cloned from the git repositery.

 1. IIHS_CURATION_DASHBAORD